iVis-at-Bilkent/cytoscape.js-cise/README.md

     animationEasing: undefined,

     // Whether to fit the viewport to the repositioned graph
-    // true : Fits at end of layout for animate:false or animate:'end'; fits on each frame for animate:true
+    // true : Fits at end of layout for animate:false or animate:'end'
     fit: true,

     // Padding in rendered co-ordinates around the layout